kakashiorion/Expense-Tracker-App/README.md

-# Welcome to Garden Journal App
+# Welcome to Expense Tracker App

 A personal finance mobile app for tracking expenses and budgeting